 The disease of familial hemiplegic migraine is known to be influenced by mutations in particular genes, according to specialists.

-On the other hand, migraine appears to be influenced by changes in a few genes.
-Although having migraine in your family might seem like a nightmare, it can be helpful.
+On the other hand, migraines appear to be influenced by changes in a few genes.
+Although having migraines in your family might seem like a nightmare, it can be helpful.
 How?
 It can take some guesswork out of establishing your triggers, and you may respond to the same or similar medication as your family member.

 If you believe you are having your first migraine episode, speak with a medical expert to rule out any other issues and go over migraine treatment alternatives.
 Seek emergency medical attention if you have severe headache symptoms or a head injury.